mliebelt/PgnViewerJS-WP/readme.txt

 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Integration of PgnViewerJS into WordPress.
+Integration of @mliebelt/pgn-viewer into WordPress (formarly named PGNViewerJS).

 == Description ==

 === Using Shortcodes ===

-Integration of PgnViewerJS into WordPress.
-This is a small layer around the original [PgnViewerJS](https://github.com/mliebelt/PgnViewerJS), but is needed to use it in a WordPress installation.
-At the end, it should provide the following interfaces:
+To use a shortcode, do the following steps:

+1. Enter on a new element `/shortcode`.
+2. Enterinside the element then the shortcode including the content of the following sections.

+==== Basic View ====

      [pgnv]1. e4 e5 2. ...[/pgnv]

 This is the PgnViewer (mostly needed): allows to play through a game (including variations), printing the comments, NAGs, ...

+==== Edit Mode ====

      [pgne]1. e4 ...[/pgne]

 Allows to edit and view a game.
 At the end, you may use the PGN button to display the notation,  that then may be copied again in the WordPress post entry.

+==== Single Position (or Board) ====

      [pgnb fen=<a FEN string>][/pgnb]

 Just to display a board (only), no moves.
+Leave out the pgn, if possible.
+If pgn is included, it will be checked and has to be correct (but not shown at the end).

+==== Print View ====

      [pgnp]1. e4 e5D 2.
 Nf3 Nc6D ...[/pgnp]

 Allows to print a game in a format similar to magazines and books.
 For that purpose, the notation  of PGN was expanded by the "D" at the end of a move, that stands for the diagram.
+(Caveat: "D" is currently not working, and leading to an error.
+See issue [#580](https://github.com/mliebelt/pgn-viewer/issues/580) about that.)

 For a list of available parameters, look into the Frequently Asked Questions.

 === Using Block Level Element ===

-From the current version on, the user can use instead of a shortcode the block level element "PGN Viewer Block Editor".
-This provides a form-based interface to all the possible parameters of the pgn-viewer.
+You can use instead the following:

+1. Enter as block element `/PGN Viewer Block Editor`, in the variants ` View`, ` Edit`, ` Board` or ` Print`.
+2. You will then have a form with all options that are possible with the shortcode as well.
+3. Depending on the kind of element you want to have, different values are needed:
+    * View: all possible
+    * Edit: same as view
+    * Board: only FEN and layout elements of the board
+    * Print: most not needed.

 !block-editor.png!